dlchamp/Ping-to-Discord/README.md

 No http:// or https:// necessary

 ### Adding an optional "Mention" role or member
+*Discord development mode must be enabled* - [See here for instructions](https://www.howtogeek.com/714348/how-to-enable-or-disable-developer-mode-on-discord/)

 Adding this will simply @mention a role, or even target member of your choice when the webhook is sent to the channel.
 You can also add more than one role, member, or a mixture of the two.
 Just put them in a list - Example `["<@&12345678987654>", "<@&12345678987456>", "<@1234567898746>"]`